amirhosseinesalat/GliderShop/README.md

 npm run dev

-🧩 How It Works
+Application Logic
-➕ Add to Cart
+Add to Cart

-Click the Add button on any product card.
+Click the Add to Cart button on any product.
-The item will be added with quantity set to 1.
+The product will be added with an initial quantity of 1.

-🔢 Increase / Decrease
+Quantity Control

-Inside the basket:
+Inside the cart, you can:

-➕ Increase quantity
+Increase quantity

-➖ Decrease quantity
+Decrease quantity

-❌ Remove the item
+Remove the product completely

-All values update automatically.
+All cart values update automatically.

-🧮 Cart Summary
+Cart Summary

-The sidebar shows:
+The cart section displays:

 Total price